Matt25969/LAFB/README.md

 1. Initialise your swarm in the manager node
 <p align="center">

 **docker swarm init**

 *this will return a command with a unique token which you can run in any number of other virtual machines to set them up as your worker nodes*
 </p>

 2. Deploy containers with the built images in docker swarm
 <p align="center">

 **docker stack deploy --compose-file docker-compose.yaml devops**
 </p>

 ##### Setting up Continuous Integration with Jenkins

-q.
-As the Jenkins user, login to a dockerhub account that has access to the registry:
+1. As the Jenkins user, login to a dockerhub account that has access to the registry:
 <p align="center">

 **sudo su Jenkins**
 **docker login**
 *Enter username and password when requested*